 Think about how seniors are depicted in TV advertising.
-They’ve fallen and they can’t get up, they don’t know how to use their phones, they compare notes on incontinence products.
-You’d think that once people reach a certain age, they’re an irrelevance that should be set off to the side while the rest of the world gets on with the serious business of living.
+They’ve fallen and can’t get up; they don’t know how to use their phones, and they compare notes on incontinence products.
+You’d think that once people reach a certain age, they’re an irrelevance that should be set aside while the rest of the world gets on with the serious business of living.
+Relevance as we age is an issue we all face as we get older.

-For starters, most seniors will have to deal with the fact that the way in which they once mattered has changed.
+For starters, most will have to deal with the fact that the way in which they once mattered has changed.
 While some people continue working into old age, most retire.
 A lot of people define themselves by their job, and now that identity is gone.
 If they have children, their role in those lives has changed too.
-If their purpose in life was to raise a family and to succeed at their jobs, they’re going to have to reorient that purpose.
-So how do we deal with this matter of still mattering as we age?
+If their purpose in life was to raise a family and succeed at their jobs, they have to reorient that purpose.

-Fortunately, even if the world doesn’t appreciate aging seniors, there are factors at play in their favor.
+Fortunately, even if the world doesn’t appreciate aging seniors, and in spite of ageism, there are factors at play in their favor.

 Seniors, especially retired ones, have a lot of things going for them that they didn’t have when they were younger:

-- Many don’t need to earn a high income or any income at all.
+• Many don’t need to earn a high or any income.
 If they choose to work, they can do what interests them rather than what pays well.
 They can redefine work as more than something that delivers a paycheck.

-- Most have time that they didn’t have in their working years.
-They can pursue interests and hobbies that didn’t fit into their schedule when they were younger.
+• Most have time that they didn’t have in their working years.
+Interests and hobbies that didn’t fit into their schedule when they were younger can now be pursued.

-- They are freed from expectations and from conforming to arbitrary rules.
-They can take risks.
-They can do things just to find out what it’s like to do them.
-They worry less about what other people think.
+• Freed from expectations and from conforming to arbitrary rules, they can take risks and do things just to discover what it’s like to do them.
+And they worry less about what other people think.

 Here are 10 tips for remaining relevant even as it becomes more difficult to blow out ALL those candles on that birthday cake: